 Private chefs, sometimes called private cooks, create meals for individuals or families in private residences.
-These chefs plan menus, shop for ingredients and prepare fresh meals to suit their clients' requests and nutritional requirements.
-Private chefs generally work full-time, and though they must only meet the needs of one client, they may be required to be on-call and work some nights and weekends.
-There is also little room for advancement from these positions.
+These chefs plan menus, shop for ingredients, and prepare fresh meals to suit their clients' requests and nutritional requirements.
+Private chefs generally work full-time, and though they must only meet the needs of one client or household, they may be required to be on-call and work some nights and weekends.

 |Degree Field||Culinary arts|

 |Certification||Optional certification in a variety of areas is available|

 |Experience||1-5 years of experience may be necessary for private chefs|